 Our Cambridge Experimental Cancer Medicine Centre (ECMC) is a unique partnership between CRUK, the University of Cambridge and Cambridge University hospitals.
 The Cambridge ECMC brings together lab-based scientists and clinical researchers, enabling them to share ideas and resources to drive the discovery, development and testing of new anti-cancer treatments and tests for patients.

 In addition to its adult expertise, the Cambridge ECMC recently became a member of the Paediatric Network, which specialises in early phase clinical trials in children and young people with cancer.

-The Therapeutic Discovery Laboratories (TDL) in Cambridge and London bring the best minds in basic and clinical cancer research together with the rigour and drive of pharmaceutical and biotech companies.
+The Cancer Research Horizons sites in London and Cambridge bring together the brightest minds in basic and clinical cancer research, with the rigour and drive of pharmaceutical and biotech companies.

 4,700 people are diagnosed with cancer each year.